wazuh/wazuh-indexer-reporting/docs/README-email-tests.md

 MAILPIT_HOST="127.0.0.1"
 ```

-> The values above are meant for testing when running `./gradlew run` from this repo's top directory.
+> The values above are meant for testing when running `./gradlew run` from the root folder of this repository.
 > Adjust them as necessary for your environment.

----

 ## 1. Start Mailpit (Docker)